nemo0622/pokeemerald-expansion/Seaglass README.md

     - Replace desert background with beach theme, and use true desert background only on desert map

 BEFORE PUBLIC RELEASE:
-- Look into submission to Eevee Expo 4
 - Create EeveeExpo thread and Ko-Fi website, both with information, Discord links, and patch download
 - Turn this "Seaglass README" file into the actual README file for this repo, and use the info on here for lists on EeveeExpo thread and KoFi site
 - Create patcher website link thing that some hacks have?